Ghost Rider (motorcyclist): Vehicles

 Each movie has a scene where Ghost Rider rides a highly tuned, turbocharged Suzuki Hayabusa.
 The Hayabusa in Ghost Rider: The Final Ride was tuned to 417 bhp, and the one used for the later movies was at 499 bhp.
 Although Ghost Rider's primary vehicle is a motorcycle, he uses a wide variety of other vehicles in the movies including different types of cars, bicycles, minibikes and even a snowmobile on public streets.

 Filmography

 To date, a total of six Ghost Rider titles have been released.
 The fifth, titled Ghost Rider: Back to Basics was originally due to be released in December 2006.
-However, due to unforeseen circumstances it wasn't released until 15 February 2008.
+However, due to unforeseen circumstances, the film was not released until 15 February 2008.
 The latest, Ghost Rider 6.66: What the F**k, was released in 2011.